Elements

 type: Text

-# ...You can then access these elements using the fixed_elements scope:
+# ...You can render fixed elements using render_elements with the fixed option.

 <%= element_view_for(element) do |el| %>